What to look for in your fund statement

-Here are 6 things that you should keep in mind while looking at your fund statement
+Here are six things that you should keep in mind while looking at your fund statement

-A mutual fund statement is just like your bank account statement.
+A mutual fund statement is pretty much like your bank account statement.
 It is a complete summary of your mutual fund investments.
-While fund-statement formats and layouts vary across fund houses, the basic components remain the same.
+While formats and layouts may vary across fund houses, the basic components remain the same.

 1. Keep a record of your folio number.
 It is your reference number for the investment made.
 Each time you make an additional investment in an AMC, ensure that the folio number is the same.
 This will make it easier to track all your fund investments with a particular fund house.
 If you don't use the same folio number, you will have many folio numbers over time and this will make tracking your investments difficult.

-2. Ensure that the name of the bank and the account number are correct to avoid facing problem at the time of redemption.
+2. Ensure that the name of the bank and the account number are correct to avoid facing problems at the time of redemption.

 3. Make sure you are KYC compliant and have made your FATCA declaration.
 FATCA is a US law and as per an India-US treaty, Indian fund investors have to declare if they are US citizens or not.

 4. If you have invested through an agent, his/her name code and EUIN number will appear in the account statement.
 Take a note of it.